MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/CurrentCommercial.md

 ## What's New in October 2018 Update

 _Windows 10 IoT Enterprise & Windows 10 IoT Core_
+* The Windows 10 IoT October 2018 Update will have 10 years of support for both IoT Core and IoT Enterprise.
 * [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/quickstart) is a fully managed service that delivers cloud intelligence locally by deploying and running artificial (AI) workloads, Azure services, and custom logic directly on Windows 10 IoT devices.
 * [Windows Machine Learning](https://docs.microsoft.com/windows/ai/) allows developers to use pretrained machine learning models in their applications.
 These models are typically trained in the cloud to be evaluated at the edge.
 Local evaluation on devices running Windows 10 IoT helps mitigate concerns of connectivity, bandwidth, and data privacy.

 _Windows 10 IoT Core_
 * [Windows 10 IoT Core Services](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iotcoreservicesoverview) subscription is now generally available.
 This subscription comes with three main benefits including 10 years of OS support, update control with the [Device Update Center](https://docs.microsoft.com/en-us/windows-hardware/service/iot/using-device-update-center), and Device Health Attestation (DHA).